Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Prelimaries and Notation

 \begin{proposition} Suppose $F$ and $G$ are Naimark complementary Parseval frames.
 Then \begin{itemize} \item[(i)] $F$ is equal norm if and only if $G$ is equal norm, \item[(ii)] $F$ is OD if and only if $G$ is OD, and \item[(iii)] $F$ is full spark if and only if $G$ is full spark. \end{itemize} \end{proposition}

 Here, (i) follows from considering the diagonal entries of $F^*F$ and $G^*G$, (ii) follows from Proposition~\ref{corrnet} since $\gamma(F)=\gamma(G)$, while (iii) is far less obvious (see Theorem~4(iii) in~\cite{ACM12} for the essential ingredients of the proof).
-We extend the notion of Naimark complements to FUNTFs in the obvious way.
+Noting that a FUNTF is a scalar multiple of a Parseval frame, a series of rescalings allows us to extend the notion of Naimark complements to FUNTFs.
 The following is an important consequence of the Naimark complement:

 \begin{proposition}[Corollary 7.3 in \cite{DS03}] When $N> d$, $\mathcal{F}_{N,d}^\mathbb{F}$ is connected if and only if $\mathcal{F}_{N,N-d}^\mathbb{F}$ is connected. \end{proposition}